ligato/vpp-agent/docs/tutorials/05_kv-scheduler.md

 This means that VPP binary API calls must be called in a certain order.
 The VPP agent uses the KV Scheduler to ensure this order, managing configuration dependencies and caching configuration items until their dependencies are met.
-Any plugin that configures something that is dependent on some other plugin's configutation items can be registered with the KV scheduler and profit from this functionality.
+Any plugin that configures something that is dependent on some other plugin's configuration items can be registered with the KV scheduler and profit from this functionality.

 First, we define a simple northbound [proto model][1] that we will use in our example plugin.
 The model defines two